samjaseu/fhem-spritpreisaut/README.md

 - In the first version you'll be able to get informations limited by regions.
 - Getting help about finding your region you can go to [samjas projects](http://www.wegscheider-it.com/projects/spritpreisaut/), for fhem command too.

-This module is still under development.
+This module is still under development, the projects site too =)

 ## Installation